HashemSami/disaster_response_pipelines/README.md

 ### Instructions:

-1. To install the required libraries you will need to execute the command in the project's root directory:
+1. To install the required libraries you will need to execute this command in the project's root directory:

 ```
 pip install -r requirements.txt